Undisclosed64/cv-maker/README.md

-LIVE
+LIVE:

 https://cv-maker-app.netlify.app/

-DESCRIPTION
+DESCRIPTION:

 This is my first React JS project which is a CV-maker.

-FEATURES
+FEATURES:

-It has a default CV which gets updated on input changes.
+1)It has a default CV which gets updated on input changes.

-It can take new user inputs and make CV with those values.
+2)It can take new user inputs and make CV with those values.

-It can print the CV to your local machine in a bunch of formats,pdf is one.
+3)It can print the CV to your local machine in a bunch of formats,pdf is one.

-It lets you choose a profile picture from your local machine.
+4)It lets you choose a profile picture from your local machine.